About Digital Caldwell

 The Caldwell Public Library is pleased to display several items in the Rod Cook Kansas History Collection.
 The "premiere" item is a meticulously hand-embroidered Kansas State Seal (circa 1861), rescued at a flea market.
 His book Caldwell Stuff details Caldwell's rich history as a cattle town.

 Dr. Charles Hume moved to Caldwell in 1881, and his records from that time until he moved to Oklahoma in 1890 were preserved by his family and donated to the library in 1950.
-This large volume has now been digitized and is viewable in sections as Doctor's Daybook and Ledger.
+It has now been digitized and is viewable in sections as Doctor's Daybook and Ledger.

 The Vintage Stereographs collections - donated by J. R. Jenista - contains images on a wide variety of topics, many documenting world travel as seen in the early 20th century.